What To Do With Old Driving Licence: Return To DVLA Swansea SA99 1ZW And Shred Your License

 |---|---|---|

-| Renewed Photo (10 Years) | Cut and Return | Swansea SA99 1ZW |
+| Renewed Photo (10 Years) | Cut And Return | Swansea SA99 1ZW |

-| Address Change (Online) | Secure Shredding | Home / Office |
+| Address Change (Online) | Secure Shredding | Home Or Office |

-| Address Change (Post Office) | Hand to Clerk | Post Office Counter |
+| Address Change (Post Office) | Hand To Clerk | Post Office Counter |

-| Found “Lost” Card | Cut and Return | Swansea SA99 1ZW |
+| Found “Lost” Card | Cut And Return | Swansea SA99 1ZW |

 What Should I Do With My Old Driver’s License?